BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_options.md

 The pattern supports `*`, `?`, and placeholders such as `(ConfigurationName)`.
 See [Sheet Name Pattern](pdmpublisher-options/sheet-name-pattern.md) for examples.

 > [!NOTE]
-> Sheet-name matching applies only when a drawing contains two or more sheets.
-A drawing with one sheet exports its only sheet without evaluating the pattern.
+> A drawing with one sheet exports its only sheet without evaluating the pattern.
+For a multi-sheet drawing, PDMPublisher exports the matching sheets; if no sheet names match, it falls back to exporting all sheets and records the fallback in the Logs tab.

 ## Export Processing